monktastic/hackmd/spirituality/theravada-nonduality.md

 Could vipassana practice be enough?
 Ingram is asked this question [here](https://www.dharmaoverground.org/discussion/-/message_boards/message/11355316) in 2019:

-> J.C.: Why the need to experiment with all sorts of practices?
+> J.C.: If all there is is the present moment just as it is [...] including pain and difficult emotions, [...] why the need to experiment with all sorts of practices?
 Why the need for the switch to Zen, Vajrayana, prayer, Catholic devotional practices, martial arts, magickal practices, and so on?
 >
 > Why not just continue to observe exactly what's going on in the present moment and see the Three Characteristics?
 >